Nasib Shah Shinwari

 He said the demand of Afghanistan to make India a partner in Pak-Afghan transit trade agreement was not justified

-He said that Pak-Afghan transit trade agreement has ended in 2016 which needs to be renewed and revised for the excellent bilateral trade in future.
+He said that Pak-Afghan transit trade agreement has ended in 2016 which needs to be renewed and revised for excellent bilateral trade in future.

 Replying to a question by this scribe he said that authorities at trade and commerce ministry have promised they would soon resolve the guarantee certificate issues of Custom clearance agents at Pak-Afghan border Torkham.

-He said that deadlock was still present between Pakistan and Afghanistan on trade agreements and relations which should be removed and negotiations should be recommenced to discuss the issues pertaining to bilateral trade.
+He said that a deadlock was still present between Pakistan and Afghanistan on trade agreements and relations which should be removed and negotiations should be recommenced to discuss the issues pertaining to bilateral trade.

-He urged the authorities not to create hurdles to further decline trade between Pakistan and Afghanistan adding that further decrease and end in trade between Pak and Afghanistan was meant to snatch bread from the people of FATA and Khyber Pakhunkhwa.
+He urged the authorities not to create hurdles to further decline trade between Pakistan and Afghanistan adding that further decrease and end in trade between Pak and Afghanistan was meant to snatch bread from the people of FATA and Khyber Pakhtunkhwa.